What is Acquired Brain Injury (ABI)

 Although there may be some similarities between intellectual disability and ABI it is not the same.
-ABI is recognised as a discreet disability under our health and welfare system.
-People with ABI usually retain their intellectual abilities but have difficulty controlling, coordinating and communicating their thoughts and actions.
+ABI is recognised as a separate disability under our health and welfare system.
+People with ABI usually retain their intellectual abilities but have difficulty with specific thinking skills.
+They have a period of typical developing and functioning so the changes after an ABI represent a loss.
 People with ABI can experience significant recovery and many problems improve with time.
-Changes after ABI are different and so treatment and services used often differ from that used for people with intellectual disability.
+Because of the differences between ABI and intellectual disability, the treatment and services used often differs.

-For further information on Intellectual Disability please visit the Activ Parent Portal: http://parentportal.activ.asn.au/intellectual_disability.cfm
+For further information on Intellectual Disability please visit Achieve Australia:

 How Common is ABI?

-ï»¿Because there are many different definitions of brain injury, it is difficult to precisely define the numbers of people with brain injury who will acquire a brain injury in any year (incidence) or the cumulative numbers of people who live with the effects of brain injury at any one time (prevalence)
+Because there are many different definitions of brain injury, it is difficult to say the exact number of people who will acquire a brain injury in any year (incidence) or the exact number of people who live with the effects of brain injury at any one time (prevalence).

 However using the census and other sources here are a few statistics of interest.

-ï»¿ For further fact sheets on Acquired Brain Injury also go to:
+For further Fact Sheets on Acquired Brain Injury also go to:

 For further resources on Acquired Brain Injury go go http://www.lapublishing.com/